Igalia/wpt/docs/wpt-for-aams.md

 - What would be involved in defining a new test type which can still use that existing infrastructure?
 - Would that make it simpler to, for example, define new types of `CallbackHandler` and `Action` rather than piggy-backing on the existing `Protocol` implementations?

+### Per-platform tests

+Is there an existing way to write platform-specific tests?

+Our proof-of-concept test has only one sub-test, and it has assertions for each of the supported platforms.

+It may be that we don't always have that level of correspondence between platforms for what we need to test.
+It may also simply be more convenient to write individual tests per platform, rather than requiring each test to include assertions for each platform.

+In particular, if we end up having a more granular API than `get_accessibility_api_node()` returning a bag of properties, we may want to avoid needing to do the type of OS check we do in this test (via `node.API`), so that we can call the more granular, platform-specific APIs knowing that they will be available in that context.

+We're very much still figuring out how the eventual tests might be structured, but if there's already a way to run specific tests based on the platform, that would be good to know.

 ### [Getting the browser PID](https://github.com/w3c/webdriver/issues/1823)